test2user-aqil/wdc_baku/README.md

 ## Note

 The weather API used in this project provides limited free requests per day.
 If you plan on using the script frequently, it is recommended to sign up for a paid plan to ensure a steady supply of weather data.

+## Scheduling

+The script is set to run every 2 hours using GitHub Actions.
+You can adjust the schedule by modifying the workflow file in the `.github/workflows` directory.